Bruce Vilanch: Writing career

 Vilanch's career in the entertainment industry began with writing features for the Chicago Tribune.
 As an entertainment writer, he began spending time with as many celebrities as would let him.
 It was how he met then-struggling nightclub singer Bette Midler.
 Becoming friends, Vilanch later wrote comedy material for Midler's 1974 Broadway show Clams on the Half Shell and co-wrote Divine Madness for her in 1980.

-Following a move to Los Angeles, Vilanch was a co-writer for The Donny & Marie Show, The Paul Lynde Halloween Special, 1978's negatively received Star Wars Holiday Special, and the short-lived Brady Bunch Variety Hour.
+Following a move to Los Angeles, Vilanch was a co-writer for The Donny & Marie Show, The Paul Lynde Halloween Special, Star Wars Holiday Special, and The Brady Bunch Hour.
 After cancellation of the Brady Bunch show, he went on to write jokes for Lily Tomlin, Billy Crystal, Roseanne Barr, Rosie O'Donnell, Paul Reiser, Dame Elizabeth Taylor, Steven Tyler of Aerosmith, and Robin Williams.

 The night before the final broadcast of Johnny Carson's The Tonight Show, Bette Midler serenaded Carson with "You Made Me Watch You", to the tune of "You Made Me Love You (I Didn't Want to Do It)", with lyrics written by Vilanch, the farewell song later winning an Emmy award.
 For four years, Vilanch was head writer and celebrity square on Hollywood Squares, next to friend and client Whoopi Goldberg.
 Since 1980, Vilanch has been a reporter and columnist for The Advocate, writing both humorous and serious pieces.
 Bruce!: My Adventures in the Skin Trade and Other Essays, a 2000 collection of his writings, was nominated for a Lambda Literary Award.

 When asking him to write material for one of her concert tours, Barbra Streisand offered what Vilanch felt was a "ridiculously low" wage.
 Vilanch declined her offer.
 She later asked him to write for one of her upcoming Las Vegas appearances.

 Vilanch co-wrote the book for the musical Platinum, which briefly played on Broadway in 1978.
 He has also contributed to concert shows starring Michael Feinstein, Bette Midler and Diana Ross.

 As a songwriter, Vilanch co-wrote "Where Is My Man" with musicians Fred Zarr and Jacques Morali.
 The song was popularized by singer/actress Eartha Kitt in 1983.
 Also with Zarr and Morali, Vilanch co-wrote "Sex Over the Phone," a minor hit for the Village People that later became a cult favorite.

 In 2008, Vilanch co-wrote The Showgirl Must Go On with Midler.
 The show opened at Caesars Palace in Las Vegas, receiving positive reviews.
 Stage and screen veteran Florence Henderson and Vilanch teamed for An Evening with Friends in 2010.
 The show featured Henderson sharing songs and stories from her career on stage, screen, and television.
 Vilanch had a longstanding friendship with Henderson, writing for her one-woman show as well as several of The Brady Bunch Variety Hour episodes in the early 1980s.

 In 2025, Vilanch published the memoir It Seemed Like a Bad Idea at the Time, that tells of his involvement in some of the worst moments in entertainment history.